 I love holidays.
 Who doesn’t, right?
 But you wanna know a secret?
 The after-holiday shopping may even thrill me more than the actual holiday.
-Shhhh, don’t tell anyone.
-I think it’s because I’m always on the hunt for a bargain.
+I’m always on the hunt for a bargain.
 I think I might actually be allergic to paying full price for anything.
 It makes me itchy.

-Walmart is where I go to get basic items.
-For example, here are some things I snagged at Walmart’s after Halloween clearance sale today.
-The skeletons were just under $5 each, the bags of spider webs were under $1 each, the strings of ghost lights were $2.44 a pack and I grabbed some pumpkin garland and a few bowls for around $1 each.
+Walmart is where I go to get basic items like these skeletons under $5 each, bags of spider webs under $1 each and strings of ghost lights less than $3.
+You can also grab some pumpkin garland and bowls for around $1 each.

-At Target I know I will always find items that look a little more high-end.
-That’s where I got these great fabric wrapped pumpkins.
+At Target I know I will always find items that look a little more high-end like these great fabric wrapped pumpkins.
 The large one was $5 and the small was $3.

 3- Buy Things That Will Make A Big Impact

 In the previously mentioned years of after-holiday hoarding, I often picked up small things that I thought were cute.
-But when I pulled them out the next year to decorate I was underwhelmed at what the previous year’s money had been spent on.
+But when I pulled them out the next year to decorate I was underwhelmed.
 Now I take this money saving opportunity to get large pieces that will have a big impact.
 And usually, they’re items that I’d been coveting before the holiday but held out for a better price.

-And these cute pumpkins at Target ($5 each for the large size) could easily be used for Thanksgiving decor.
+And these cute pumpkins at Target could easily be used for Thanksgiving decor.

 These are the things I’ve learned along the way (the hard way).
 Hope they help.